 Search LAC Geo

-The Altiplano is a high plateau region in west-central South America in the area where the Andes are the widest.
-The bulk of the Altiplano-Puna plateau lies in Bolivia but its northern parts lie in Peru and its southern parts lie in Chile and Argentina.
+The Altiplano is a high plateau region in west-central South America where the Andes are the widest.
+The bulk of the Altiplano-Puna plateau lies in Bolivia, its northern parts lie in Peru, and its southern parts lie in Chile and Argentina.
 The Altiplano Basin is a sedimentary basin located on the plateau.

-The Altiplano-Puna volcanic complex is a major caldera and silicic ignimbrite volcanic field located in the southern portion of the Altiplano-Puna plateau, an elevated dry region in the central Andes that includes parts of Argentina, Bolivia and Chile.
-It includes two active geothermal fields: El Tatio and Sol de Manana.
+The Altiplano-Puna volcanic complex is a major caldera and volcanic field located in the southern Altiplano-Puna plateau in the central Andes, including parts of Argentina, Bolivia, and Chile.
+It includes two active geothermal areas: Tatio and Sol de Manana.

 The Andean Patagonian Forest spreads over steep elevations along a thin strip on both sides of the Andes Mountains in southern South America.
-These temperate forests, located in both southern Chile and Argentina, are the southernmost forests on earth.
+These temperate forests in southern Chile and Argentina are the southernmost forests on earth.

 The Atlantic Forest, or Mata Atlântica, runs along the coast of eastern and southeastern Brazil, stretching inland into Argentina and Paraguay.
-Although only a small part of the original forests remain, it is still one of the most diverse ecosystems on the planet.
+Although only a very small part of the original forests remain, it is still one of the most diverse ecosystems on the planet.

-Cape Horn is the southernmost headland of the Tierra del Fuego archipelago of southern Chile.
+Cape Horn is the southernmost headland of Chile's portion of the Tierra del Fuego archipelago.
 The Diego Ramírez Islands are a small group of islands located southwest of Cape Horn.
 The Drake Passage is the body of water between Cape Horn and the South Shetland Islands of Antarctica.